elcarimay/OPIC/Industry/산업_3combo.md

 __Talk about one of the rising industries or companies in your country.
 Why is that industry or company famous, and what is special about it?
 Do you personally want in that industry or company?__
 ```
-Well, I think electronic products has been steadily growing.
-I think it's a guite surprise since it's been only 20 years.
+Well, I think the electronic product industry has been steadily growing, and it's quite surprising how much it has changed in just the past 20 years.

-Yeah, let me tell about one of the most popular brand "Samsung Smart Phone".
+Let me talk about one of the most popular brands — Samsung smartphones.
-As I know, samsung invested a lot in R&D. So, they have been producing one of the best smart phone worldwide.
+As far as I know, Samsung has invested a lot in research and development, which is why they’ve been able to produce some of the best smartphones in the world.
-As a result, samsung phones have highly developed technologies.
-And Samsung phones have became popular internationally.
+As a result, Samsung phones are known for their highly advanced technology and have become popular internationally.

-In the past, cell phones were used only to call and text.
+In the past, cell phones were only used for calling and texting.
-Nowadays, people can do all kind of things like internet surfing, online banking, shopping and many other things.
+But now, people can do all kinds of things — like surfing the internet, online banking, shopping, and so much more.
-New products are lighter and smaller than before.
-So, I think it's easy to carry.
+New smartphones are also lighter and smaller, so they’re easy to carry around.

-Yeah I think smart phone industry will never stop growing.
+Honestly, I don’t think the smartphone industry will ever stop growing.
+Technology keeps advancing, and I’m excited to see what comes next.
 ```
 ## Q2)
 __Now, talk about a promsing company in that industry you mentioned above.
 What kind of benefits does it bring about?__